stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 ---
 The challenge comes down to people - having everyone aligned, engaged and motivated in the same direction and on the same end game.

-If you think about it, there are apps for everything else (CRM, finance, HR, supply chain, service, projects and social), but there has never been a simple app for actually running the company - providing real time clarity and context for everyone.
+If you think about it, there are apps for everything else (CRM, service/support, finance, HR, supply chain, projects and social), but there has never been a simple app for actually running the company - providing real time clarity and context for everyone.

-\#stratapp is this, making life way easier for business owners/CEOs and everyone else.
+\#stratapp solves this, making life way easier for business owners/CEOs and everyone else.

 ## it's as easy as this